FalconiNicasio/i590_CodePortfolio/README.md

 # i590_CodePortfolio
+Falconi Nicasio
-Code portfolio for Applied Data Science Course
+Code portfolio for Applied Data Science Course i590 Spring 2019

+*contents are codes derived from practice assignments during each week of the course.